draperd/React-Client-1/README.md

 If you need to add a component (very likely) then raise an issue with the use-case or simply add it and reference it.

+## What's Next?
+At the present time this project is simply and experiment to investigate a potential approach for building applications.
+None of the components will be stable and are subject to change.
+If this experiment meets with positive feedback then I will look to add JSDoc and tests and then publish the Components as an NPM package to be consumed in other React applications.

+If you have any feedback (good or bad) or if you'd like to contribute then please let me know!